mahaxyz/contracts/README.md

 This repo contains all the smart contracts code that is used for the MAHA.xyz protocol.
 The MAHA protocol governs ZAI.
 A decentralized stablecoin that allows users to execute leverage on assets within the ethersphere

-The ZAI direct deposit and peg stability modules are written in less than 600 lines of code.

-## Documentation

-- [docs.maha.xyz](https://docs.maha.xyz/) - Contains a high level overview of the entire protocol including architecture documentation.
-- [wiki pages](https://github.com/mahaxyz/contracts/wiki) - The wiki pages contains the technical documentation for each contract and what they do.
-- [test folders](./test) - The unit tests for the protocol are also documented and can be browsed through for insights about how each test works.

 ## Tests

 There are two test suites that this repository uses.